Azure/osdu-infrastructure/infra/templates/osdu-r3-mvp/README.md

-# Azure OSDU MVP Architecture supporting Data Partitions
+# Azure OSDU R3 MVP Architecture supporting Data Partitions

-The `osdu` - MVP Architecture solution template is intended to provision Managed Kubernetes resources like AKS and other core OSDU cloud managed services like Cosmos, Blob Storage and Keyvault.
+The `osdu` - R3 MVP Architecture solution template is intended to provision Managed Kubernetes resources like AKS and other core OSDU cloud managed services like Cosmos, Blob Storage and Keyvault.

-We decided to create another configuration file that will support data partitions due to the complexity of migrating the osdu-r3-resources architecture without a lot of breaking changes.
+We decided to create another configuration that will support data partitions due to the complexity of migrating the osdu-r3-resources architecture to support data partitions without incurring a lot of breaking changes.